 Should I have a breast augmentation or breast lift?
 Or both?

 Breast implant surgery will improve breast size and fullness but will not correct breast sagging (ptosis).
 Breast implants will provide a slight elevation of the breasts and may be enough in patients with borderline breast ptosis.
-Patients who have significant breast sagging with loose skin, who also desire enhanced upper pole fullness, are great candidates for a breast lift with implants
+Patients who have significant breast sagging with loose skin, who also desire enhanced upper pole fullness, are great candidates for a breast lift with implants.

-Will breast implants affect nipple sensation?
+Will breast implant surgery affect nipple sensation?

-Will smoking affect my surgery?
+Will smoking affect my breast augmentation surgery?

 In addition to risks of cancer and heart disease, smoking can impair wound healing and increase your risk of infections.
 Smoking causes the blood vessels in skin to constrict down, thus reducing the blood flow.
 This can result in wounds that are slow to heal and scars that are wider and more visible.
 Additionally, chronic smoking will accelerate skin aging and loss of elasticity; which explains why smokers look much older than their age.
 For the breast tissue, this can result in more sagging and drooping with the implants “bottoming out.”
-It is best to stop smoking 4 weeks before and after surgery for optimal healing.
+It is best to stop smoking 4 weeks before and after breast augmentation surgery for optimal healing.

 What about mammograms?

 Implants placed above and below the muscle will block a small portion of the breast from being visualized on a mammogram.
 Placing the implant below the muscle will increase the amount of breast tissue visualized.
 With modern ultrasound and MRI technology, this is much less of an issue, but is still a concern for many women.
-Patients over the age of 40 are usually advised to get a mammogram prior to proceeding with breast surgery if they have not had a previous mammogram within the past 12 months.
+Patients over the age of 40 are usually advised to get a mammogram prior to proceeding with breast enhancement surgery if they have not had a previous mammogram within the past 12 months.
 Patients with a strong family history may need to start at age 30.

 Will I ever need new implants?

 While breast implant technology has improved over the last 30-40 years, they are not perfect and will not last forever (like any medical implant).
 Saline implants have a 1-2% chance of rupture each year and this adds up to a roughly 15-20% chance of rupture at 10 years.
 Silicone gel implants are sturdier with rupture rate of approximately 8-12% at ten years.
-Most patients will need to have some sort of revisionary surgery (for a variety of reasons) around the 15-20 year mark.
+Most patients will need to have some sort of revisionary breast enhancement surgery (for a variety of reasons) around the 15-20 year mark.

 What is capsular contracture?
 Can it be prevented?

 Capsular contracture describes hardening and distortion of the breast due to shrinking or contraction of the scar capsule around the implant.
 The scar capsule is important because an inadequate capsule will result in early stretching and bottoming out of the implant (1- 2% of patients).
 The opposite of this is encapsulation.
 In its mildest form, the breast feels firmer to the touch.
 More aggressive cases of capsule contracture will result in narrowing of the breast with implant malposition (generally moving superiorly).
 In the most severe form, the breast is distorted and painful.
 Early capsule contracture can sometimes be treated with the off-label use of montelukast (an asthma medication), breast massage, and the use of a breast band.
-If this does not work, revisionary surgery to remove the implant and scar capsule with placement of a new implant may be necessary.
+If this does not work, revisionary breast implant surgery to remove the implant and scar capsule with placement of a new implant may be necessary.
 Symptomatic capsule contracture occurs in roughly 10-12% of patients at the 8-10 year mark.
 Placing the implant under the muscle through an inframammary (under the breast) incision seems to decrease the risk of encapsulation, as does the use of a textured implant.

 What is breast implant-associated anaplastic large cell lymphoma (BIA-ALCL)?